Frequently Asked Questions

 - Reports of the other Standing Committees and Action Items

 - Presentations on important higher education issues

-What is a Fall planning meeting? - Each September, the University Faculty Senate holds a planning meeting attended by members of the Executive Committee, members of standing committees, and others by invitation.
-The Planning Meeting provides new committee members with an opportunity to be introduced to members of the Executive Committee, and initiated into the policies, procedures, and operations of the Senate and its Committees.
+What is a Fall Planning Meeting? - Each September, the University Faculty Senate holds a planning meeting attended by members of the Executive Committee, members of standing committees, and others by invitation.
+The Fall Planning Meeting provides new committee members with an opportunity to be introduced to members of the Executive Committee, and initiated into the policies, procedures, and operations of the Senate and its Committees.

 The agenda for the meeting also includes meetings between the Executive Committee and each of the Standing Committees.
 The purpose is to review the activities of the Senate planned for the year.
 The Committees plan their activities for the year according to a set of priorities determined in consultation with the Executive Committee.